 The study stay programme of the Translators' Collegium is addressed to all translators of Polish literature, both those with great achievements as well as beginners.

-The candidate must have at least one translated text published in print or in a serious internet publication.
-The candidates may apply for a stay of one to three months.
+The candidates may apply for a monthly stay.
 It is a typical creative stay, the only possible obligation of the translator is a lecture at the Jagiellonian University.
 The translators are accommodated at the creative work houses at the Polish Book Institute at 6 Wróblewskiego Street.

 Within the study stay, the participant receives: